 Getting around Athens

-- If you choose to come to Athens by boat, you can buy a 24-hour ticket for 4.50€ which includes unlimited city travel by all transportation means (excluding Airport lines).
-When you get off the boat, hop on the port bus that takes you outside the port area just opposite of the ISAP Station.
-You can take the ISAP and stop at Monastiraki Station.
-The journey from the port to the city center takes about 40 minutes.
-Otherwise, you can take a cab, but make sure you do not spend more than 20 euros on that.
+- If you choose to come to Athens by boat, you can buy a 24-hour ticket for 4.50€, which includes unlimited city travel by all transportation means (excluding Airport lines).
+When you get off the boat, hop on the port bus that takes you outside the port area, just opposite the train station.
+You can take the train and stop at Monastiraki Station.
+The journey from the port to the city center takes about 40 minutes by train.
+Alternatively, you can take a cab, but make sure they don't charge you more than 20 euros.

 For more details and updates about public transport in Athens, please visit the official Athens Transport website or check out our Athens transfers.

-8 extra tips for your Athens trip
+Extra tips for your Athens trip

 - Pack wisely!
 Check the weather forecast before you visit Athens.
 Depending on the time of the year, you might need a jacket and an umbrella or just the lightest of your clothes.